 The course covers special topics in the study of communication.
 Topics may vary from one semester to the next.
 Students may take an additional course when a different topic is offered.
-(Changes 4000 level to 3000 level).
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C.